-We believe this conversation needs to be open and broad so that we may enhance each other understanding by sharing our knowledge and skills.
+We believe this conversation needs to be open and broad so that we may enhance each other’s understanding by sharing our knowledge and skills.

-Here are some examples of the practical workshops that will take place during the gathering:
+Here are some examples of the practical workshops that have have held during past Gatherings:

 Introduction to Permaculture: The technology of nature.

 Ecstatic Dance: Experience sober trans though body and movement.

 Storytelling: Story telling around a bonfire.

 Perception Play: Re-discover our senses and the world through play.

 Sound and body: Connecting human sound with slow movement.